RustyCrabs100/vk-sys-engine/README.md

  2. vk-sys: this is an **EXTREMELY** light wrapper around vulkan.
  3. libloading: this is used to dynamically load in vulkan and it's function pointers.
  4. minifb: this is used to create the window.
+ 5. mini_log: this is used to log the program

  These are **REQUIRED NO MATTER WHAT**
   * Vulkan Drivers for your GPU